On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Topological sector and line operators

 which is also part of the stress tensor multiplet \footnote{The fact that the stress tensor multiplet admits a protected topological operator is a special feature of $\mathcal{N}=6$ SCFTs.
 In a generic $\mathcal{N}=4$ SCFT the dimension one topological operator is part of a conserved current multiplet. }.

 As a check of the correctness of our results, we can see that it agrees with 3d IR dualities.
-ABJM theory with gauge group $U(N)_1\times U(N)_{-1}$ is dual to a UV Yang-Mills theory coupled to one fundamental and one adjoint hyper \cite{Kapustin:2010xq}.
-Then, we expect the dual operator of $\mathcal{O}(\tau)$ defined in \eqref{myop} to be the Coulomb branch operator built out of $\Phi_{\dot a\dot b}$ introduced in \eqref{coulop}.
-This intuition agrees with the results of \cite{Hayashi:2022ldo}.
+ABJM theory with gauge group $U(N)_1\times U(N)_{-1}$ and Chern-Simons level $k=1$ is dual to a UV Yang-Mills theory coupled to one fundamental and one adjoint hyper \cite{Kapustin:2010xq}.
+From an $\mathcal{N}=4$ SUSY perspective, the operator $\mathcal{O}(\tau)$ is the bilinear built out of a twisted-hypermultiplet, that is a hypermultiplet with the $\mathfrak{su}(2)_C$ and $\mathfrak{su}(2)_H$ exchanged\footnote{More precisely, we can think of $C_1$, $C_3$ as the $\mathfrak{su}(2)_C$-doublet of a twisted-hypermultiplet transforming in a representation $R$ of the gauge group.
+That is, we embed $C_1$, $C_3$ into a scalar field $q_{\dot a}$.
+Similarly, $\bar C^1$, $\bar C^3$ are embedded into the doublet $\tilde q^{\dot a}$, transofrming in the complex conjugate representation of $q_{\dot a}$.}.
+After the duality transformation, this operator is mapped to the Coulomb branch operator built out of $\Phi_{\dot a\dot b}$ introduced in \eqref{coulop} \cite{Hayashi:2022ldo}, which is also part of the cohomology in the dual theory.
+In other words, at the level of local operators, the cohomologies are mapped consistently under the duality.
+At the level of loop operators, even without the insertion of additional local operators, the duality is not fully understood yet, and we refer to \cite{Griguolo:2021rke} for recent progress.

 Now we are ready to generalize our construction to generic $\mathcal{N}=4$ SCFTs.
-Our argument relies on the superconformal algebra and not on its specific representation, and it extends to all $\frac{1}{2}$-BPS line operators in $\mathcal{N}=6$ SCFTs.
-Moreover, we did not only use the full $\mathcal{N}=6$ but only its $\mathcal{N}=4$ subalgebra.
-Similarly, for the Wilson line, we did not exploit the full $\mathfrak{su}(3)$ algebra, but only an $\mathfrak{su}(2)$ factor.
-We conclude that our construction can be readily extended to any BPS line operators in $\mathcal{N}=4$ SCFT preserving an $\mathfrak{su}(2)$ factor.
-Looking at the classification of \cite{Agmon:2020pde}, we conclude that there is a topological sector compatible with any $\frac{1}{2}$-BPS line operators in $\mathcal{N}=4$ SCFTs.
+Our argument is based on the superconformal algebra rather than its specific realization in a given theory, and it extends to all $\frac{1}{2}$--BPS line operators in $\mathcal{N}=6$ SCFTs.
+Moreover, we have not used the full $\mathcal{N}=6$, but only its $\mathcal{N}=4$ subalgebra.
+Similarly, for the Wilson line, we have not exploited the full $\mathfrak{su}(3)$ R-symmetry algebra, but only an $\mathfrak{su}(2)$ factor.
+We conclude that our construction can be easily extended to any BPS line operators in $\mathcal{N}=4$ SCFT preserving an $\mathfrak{su}(2)$ factor.
+Looking at the classification of the superconformal lines in 3d SCFTs of \cite{Agmon:2020pde}, we conclude that there is a topological sector compatible with any $\frac{1}{2}$--BPS line operators in $\mathcal{N}=4$ SCFTs.
 This is the first main result of the paper.
-In the following, we discuss how to calculate defect CFT data from our setup.
+In the following, we discuss how to compute defect CFT data from our setup.